Laboratory for Auditory Perception in Children and Adults

 * denotes student coauthor

-Speech perception in noisy environments by children: Effects of peripheral and central factors
+Speech perception in noisy environments by children: Effects of peripheral, neurocognitive, and other factors

 The attentional effect on stream segregation in cochlear implant users